Amanda Morris

 Biography

 Broadly speaking, I am interested in studying human connection, interaction, and relationships.
 For example, what are the communicative factors and behaviors that lead to feelings of closeness and affiliation during and after an interaction?
 How do we show that we are listening, or feel heard in an interaction?
 What makes some interactions feel effortless, and others feel awkward?
-And how do emotions influence interactions, and vice versa.
-These are just a few of the questions that live rent-free in my mind.
+In pursuit of these questions, I’ve discovered a particular interest in studying interactions between strangers.

 When I’m not wearing my academic hat, I enjoy spending time with my loved ones, baking and cooking, crafting, supporting local small businesses, and finding any excuse to be up in the magical Sierra Nevada mountains.